thibaudcolas/draftail.org/docs/GettingStarted.md

 ReactDOM.render(editor, document.querySelector("[data-mount]"))
 ```

+In this example, the editor will have four buttons in its toolbar: H3, bullet list, bold, and italic.
 Here is a demo of the result:

 <iframe src="https://demo.draftail.org/storybook/iframe.html?selectedKind=Draftail&selectedStory=Simple" class="iframe iframe--docs-200"></iframe>

-Finally, be sure to check out the [required polyfills](BrowserSupport.md).
+Draftail supports many more [formatting options](FormattingOptions.md).
+Be sure to also check out the [required polyfills](BrowserSupport.md).